Not enough hours in the day? Make the most of them....

 For 2-3 days, keep a time log of what you do during the day and how long you spend doing it.
-Afterwards, look for trends.
-Identify which activities are important (see #2) and which are time wasters.
+Afterwards, look for trends, strengths, and areas for improvement.
+Identify which activities are priorities (see #2) and which are time wasters.

 Check out this article for a template and 'how to' tips: Improve Your Time Management with a Time Log

 Know what’s important!

 Set long-term goals.
 This can help you prioritize your tasks.
 Then, organize your time according to your priorities.
 Higher priority tasks should come first.
 Also, try scheduling extra time AND setting short-term goals for these important tasks.
 Research shows that short-term goals help with focus and motivation and reducing procrastination.